lukris02/lukris02/README.md

-# lukris02
+# 👋 Hi!
+I'm Kris.
-- 👋 Hi!
-I'm Kris, a smart contract auditor.
+🕵 As a dedicated smart contract auditor and Web3 security researcher, I specialize in identifying vulnerabilities and inefficiencies in blockchain protocols and decentralized applications.
+I actively contribute to public audit contests on leading platforms such as Code4rena, Sherlock, CodeHawks, and Stronghold.

-- 🕵️🛡️ I'm passionate about web3.
-I love finding vulnerabilities and securing protocols.
+🤝 On Code4rena, my findings have been recognized for their clarity, with several included in final reports.
+In Stronghold audits, I’ve consistently ranked among the top participants — including two 2nd-place finishes.
+My work is frequently acknowledged by both judges and clients for its quality.

-- 🎃💭♟️ I like horrors, psychology, video and board games.
+🛡️ Driven by a passion for secure and resilient decentralized technology, my mission is to help build a safer Web3 ecosystem by proactively identifying and mitigating security risks.

 ---